nathanaschbacher/nodiak/README.md

 Nodiak is a node.js client to [the Riak distributed database](http://basho.com/products/riak-overview/).
 The focus of Nodiak is to provide a client that mimics some of the patterns and functionality of Basho's official clients for other languages while still taking advantage of the benefits of asynchronous patterns that can be easily implemented in node.js.

-Nodiak's API is broken into two general concepts.
+Nodiak's design is split across two general concepts.
 The base client, which handles the base Riak HTTP API operations, and useful higher-level abstractions (Bucket and RObject) that build on the base client functionality to make Riak easier to work with.

 > ***NOTE:*** While the base client's methods are available in the event you need them.
 The _bucket and _object namespace won't be detailed in this document because you should use the convience classes and abstratctions whenever possible.